tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

 Performance
 -----------

 A client connecting to a publicly traceable Tahoe-LAFS server through Tor incurs substantially higher latency and sometimes worse throughput than the same client connecting to the same server over a normal traceable TCP/IP connection.
+When the server is on a Tor Hidden Service, it incurs even more latency, and possibly even worse throughput.

-A client connecting to a Tahoe-LAFS server which is a Tor Hidden Service or I2P server incurs much more latency and probably worse throughput.
+Connecting to Tahoe-LAFS servers which are I2P servers incurs higher latency and worse throughput too.

 Positive and negative effects on other Tor users
 ------------------------------------------------